assignments-codex/level-1-assignments/week-6/day-3-assignment.md

 #### Objective

-App Lab Lesson 8 Boolean Expressions.
-Build a simple guard or login.
+Lesson 9 If-Else-If.
+Build a simple three-outcome result.

 #### Requirements

-1. Two inputs for a check (age and name, or code and attempt).
+1. Complete the Lesson 9 levels you started in class.
-2. Use at least two boolean expressions with `&&` or `||`.
+2. Your app reads one input and produces three different outcomes.
-3. Show success screen/message on pass and try-again on fail.
+3. Show the outcome in the UI and make it clear.

 #### Screenshots

 - Share link
-- One screenshot of success state
+- One screenshot showing a non-default outcome
-- One code screenshot showing boolean expressions
+- One code screenshot with your if-else-if logic

 #### Reflection

-- Why you chose `&&` or `||`
+- Why your conditions make sense
 - One bug you fixed
 - One improvement you would add

 #### Rubric (20 pts)

-- Inputs + logic implemented 0–5
+- Lesson 9 completion 0–5
-- Correct use of boolean expressions 0–5
+- Three outcomes visible 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5